 Now available for sale online.
 How Do I Say...?
 Learner Driven Language Learner Method Workbooks.
 This is a study guide for motivated learners to become conversational in their heritage language by working with a speaker and by choosing what expressions to learn.
 Used by schools, families and communities.
 Click Here to order.
 For more information contact us at firstname.lastname@example.org.

 This 3-day workshop will teach how to develop language teaching guides (curriculum) founded on one's cultural values and worldview that will work in tandem with school standards.
-Participants will develop language activities (lesson plans) and learn how to track learners' progress and comprehension (assessment).
-Particpants will have opportunities to share and learn from each other in networking sessions.
-For more information and to register click here (for a PDF version of the registration form).
-Deadline to make your hotel reservations and to register has been extended to June 22, 2015.
-Click here for a tentative agenda (subject to change).
+Participants will develop language activities (lesson plans) and learn how to track learners' progress and comprehension (assessment) that informs learners and mentors how the language course is going.
+Click here for registration form which will contain more information.
+For hotel reservation contact Buffalo Thunder Resort at 505-455-5555 or 1-877-848-6337 and provide "ILI" group code.
+Make reservations before the March 7, 2016 deadline.

 The Indigenous Language Institute provides vital language related services to Native communities so that their individual identities, traditional wisdom and values are passed on to future generations in their original languages.